aphyr/partitions-post/README.markdown

 > overloaded their resources.

-CloudFlare monitors their network carefully; the ops team had immediate visibility of the failure.
+CloudFlare monitors their network carefully; the ops team had immediate visibility into the failure.
 However, coordinating globally distributed systems takes is complex, and calling on-site engineers to find and reboot routers by hand takes time.
-Recovery began in 30 minutes and was complete after an hour of unavailability.
+Recovery took 30 minutes to begin, and was complete after an hour of unavailability.

-### Juniper Routing Bug
+### Juniper routing bug

-The software running inside network hardware (i.e., firmware) is subject to bugs just like the rest of computer software.
-A bug in a router upgrade in Juniper Networks's routers <a href="http://www.eweek.com/c/a/IT-Infrastructure/Bug-in-Juniper-Router-Firmware-Update-Causes-Massive-Internet-Outage-709180/">caused outages</a> in Level 3 Communications's networking backbone.
+A firmware bug introduced as a part of an upgrade in Juniper Networks's routers
+<a
+href="http://www.eweek.com/c/a/IT-Infrastructure/Bug-in-Juniper-Router-Firmware-Update-Causes-Massive-Internet-Outage-709180/">caused
+outages</a> in Level 3 Communications's networking backbone.
 This subsequently knocked services like Time Warner Cable and RIM BlackBerry, and several UK internet service providers offline.

-### Global BGP Outages
+### Global BGP outages

 There have been several global Internet outages related to BGP misconfiguration.
 Notably, in 2008, Pakistan Telecom, responding to a